koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

 1. Download and install [Docker](https://www.docker.com/products/docker-desktop)
 2. Clone (or download) the Koinos repository from [github](http://github.com/koinos/koinos)
+3. Copy `config-example` to `config` and `env.example` to `.env`
-3. Open the terminal in the downloaded directory and run the following command:
+4. Open the terminal in the downloaded directory and run the following command:

 ```console
 $ docker compose --profile all up